 1. Building an external control arm to expedite access to a lifesaving therapy 18

 A biopharma company was conducting a phase 2 single-arm trial of its investigational therapy for relapsed refractory multiple myeloma (RRMM).
-The company worked with COTA, an RWE organization, to build an ECA to assess real-world treatment patterns for RRMM that were included in its submission packages to the FDA and EMA.
+The company worked with COTA, an RWE organisation, to build an ECA to assess real-world treatment patterns for RRMM that were included in its submission packages to the FDA and EMA.
 In the United States, the company’s application was accepted for priority review.

 2. Using RWE to support label revisions for a cancer drug 19

 Eli Lilly collaborated with Flatiron Health to fill evidence gaps in its submission package to the FDA for a new dosing regimen of cetuximab to treat metastatic colorectal cancer (CRC).
 Analysis of RWD from Flatiron Health’s database found no significant differences in the survival of CRC patients receiving weekly or biweekly doses of cetuximab.
-This RWD analysis was critical to the FDA's decision to approve the biweekly doses of cetuximab.20 As a result, cetuximab infusions can now be scheduled alongside other biweekly treatments, reducing the number of patient visits to infusion centers.
+This RWD analysis was critical to the FDA's decision to approve the biweekly doses of cetuximab.20 As a result, cetuximab infusions can now be scheduled alongside other biweekly treatments, reducing the number of patient visits to infusion centres.

-Enabling many of the most impactful R&D use cases requires linking disparate data sources (EHR, claims, and clinical trial data) together at the patient level to create a more robust long-term view of the patient.
-Tokenization technologies enable biopharma companies to anonymously link disparate data sources together at the patient level, creating a rich dataset while maintaining HIPAA compliance.
+Enabling many of the most impactful R&D use cases requires linking disparate data sources (EHR, claims and clinical trial data) together at the patient level to create a more robust long-term view of the patient.
+Tokenisation technologies enable biopharma companies to anonymously link disparate data sources together at the patient level, creating a rich dataset while maintaining HIPAA compliance.
 To date, most linkages have been one-off projects within biopharma companies.
-But some organizations are developing systems and processes to scale this capability across the enterprise.
+But some organisations are developing systems and processes to scale this capability across the enterprise.
 It will be interesting to see the results of these bold moves over the next few years.

-Many interviewees highlighted the need for biopharma companies to collaborate with regulators and RWD/E organizations to develop a collective experience that will eventually evolve today’s guidance to a point where RWE use cases can be better regulated.
+Many interviewees highlighted the need for biopharma companies to collaborate with regulators and RWD/E organisations to develop a collective experience that will eventually evolve today’s guidance to a point where RWE use cases can be better regulated.
 They also noted that recent regulatory guidance has created a baseline for RWE acceptance in regulatory filings.
 In the near term, regulatory submissions using RWE would continue to require frequent and meaningful engagement with regulators.
 Two-thirds of survey respondents also cited the need for criteria to define fit-for-purpose RWD for regulatory use cases and best practices to engage with regulators around study conduct.

 “It’s too soon to write a guidance that says, here’s exactly the dos and don’ts.
 But we have to work on this together to develop a collective experience.” – Associate Director for Real-World Evidence Analytics, regulatory agency24

 More concerted efforts to apply AI for RWE generation require a strong leadership commitment to AI as a long-term strategic priority.
-Most survey respondents stated that their organizations either have or plan to build an AI/ML workbench to enable data scientists to build, train, and deploy AI/ML models for RWD analysis.
+Most survey respondents stated that their organisations either have or plan to build an AI/ML workbench to enable data scientists to build, train and deploy AI/ML models for RWD analysis.
 Beyond the availability of such tools, many of the interviewees stressed the need for biopharma companies to form partnerships to access high-quality RWD and build expertise in training AI/ML models (see sidebar, “Expanding access to high-quality RWD,” for more information).

 Even more vital to scaling AI/ML use is broadening the internal acceptance of such techniques in the RWE space.
-RWE studies traditionally have involved biostatisticians, epidemiologists, and other experts using time-tested statistical approaches to validate causal relationships between data points.
+RWE studies traditionally have involved biostatisticians, epidemiologists and other experts using time-tested statistical approaches to validate causal relationships between data points.
 Opening the proverbial AI black box or at least creating an understanding of how AI arrived at a particular decision can help change perceptions around AI use.

-More than 50% of our survey respondents cited access (both within and outside the United States) to high-quality RWD as the key to realizing RWE’s full potential.
+More than 50% of our survey respondents cited access (both within and outside the United States) to high-quality RWD as the key to realising RWE’s full potential.
 Through a thoughtful strategy, companies could create a cost-effective mix of RWD assets to support their evidence-generation needs, including:25

 Thinking beyond traditional data sources to better understand the patient population a therapeutic is meant to serve will be important.
-New data types, including those collected from wearables, patient reports, and drivers of health (otherwise known as social determinants of health, including race, ethnicity, education status, access to transportation, etc.), and behavioral data likely will be leveraged more moving forward.
+New data types, including those collected from wearables, patient reports and drivers of health (otherwise known as social determinants of health, including race, ethnicity, education status, access to transportation, etc.) and behavioural data likely will be leveraged more moving forward.
 Taking full advantage of the next wave of RWD entails managing RWD as a strategic asset by proactively assessing opportunities and identifying potential partners to access data.
 A data strategy coupled with the right governance and infrastructure to support partnerships will be key.

 This year’s survey results suggest a continued evolution of RWD/E within the biopharma industry.
 There are several key principles that companies can pursue to further expand their RWE capabilities:

 Govern for the enterprise.
-This year’s survey results show organizations have defined processes for RWE study design and dissemination of results.
+This year’s survey results show organisations have defined processes for RWE study design and dissemination of results.
 However, embedding RWE use across the drug life cycle requires enterprise governance to ensure that stakeholders have frictionless access to data for the right purpose.

 As AI-enabled RWE generation grows, it’ll become crucial to define governance to manage the ethical risks associated with AI use.
-Ensuring AI models are built with a thorough understanding of the disease and patient population being studied can improve the fairness of outputs and avoid biases toward certain subgroups.
+Ensuring AI models are built with a thorough understanding of the disease and patient population being studied can improve the fairness of outputs and avoid biases towards certain subgroups.
 Algorithm validation should check training data to ensure its representativeness and correct biases that may reflect outputs.
 Human decision-makers should be given the discretion to override model decisions to promote ethical decision-making.

 Life sciences companies continue to respond to a changing global landscape and strive to pursue innovative solutions to address today's challenges.
 Deloitte understands the complexity of these challenges and works with clients worldwide to drive progress and bring discoveries to life.

 The Deloitte Center for Health Solutions, under the guidance of Executive director Jay Bhatt, delves deeper into your top-of-mind issues and provides fresh thinking around complex challenges.
-Timely, relevant research, and thought-provoking analyses deliver insight to help you see solutions through a new lens.
+Timely, relevant research and thought-provoking analyses deliver insight to help you see solutions through a new lens.